Weightloss

 Unintentional weight loss in diabetes may also result from complications such as kidney or nerve damage.
 For example, excessive urination, a common symptom of diabetes, causes the elimination of glucose with urine.
 As a result, it burdens the kidneys more and leads to the loss of essential electrolytes and nutrients.
 Over time, this can contribute to weight loss and further health complications.

-See also 10 Best Weight Loss Lunches That Are 400 Calories or Less
+See also 10 Best Low-Impact Cardio Exercises for Weight Loss

 It is crucial to highlight that people with diabetes should not ignore unexpected weight loss.
 It is a warning sign of underlying health issues and calls for further investigation and management.
 Whether it is the breakdown of fat and muscle tissues or the impaired nutrient absorption due to increased urination, addressing the causes of unintentional weight loss is essential in maintaining overall health and well-being.